Zen-Otter-Tech/characterization-tests/glossary-of-terms.md

 ## Refactoring

-`“improving the internal structure of an existing program's source code, while preserving its external behaviour”` - ?
+`“improving the internal structure of an existing program's source code, while preserving its external behaviour”` - Agile Alliance

 ## Legacy Code